TrueBubo/StockGrowth-vs-PE/Analysis.md

 ```

 # Data analysis
-Since we want to find whether growth rate changes with P/E, we can use linear regression, and set our null hypothesis to slope being zero, and alternative hypothesis to growth rate is correlated with P/E.
+Since we want to find whether growth rate changes with P/E, we can use linear regression, and set our null hypothesis to slope being zero, and an alternative hypothesis to growth rate is correlated with P/E.
 ```py
 slope, intercept, r_value, p_value, std_err = scipy.stats.linregress(previous_pe, growth_rates)
  print("Linear regression")